lyoon6/edc-bd/README.md

 ### Project folder
 #### Scripts: R markdown files
-#### Data: Data used in analysis- will be available with publication acceptance
+#### Data: Data used in analysis- available upon reasonable request to the corresponding author
-#### Figures: Figures produced by this analysis- will be available with publication acceptance
+#### Figures: Figures produced by this analysis- available with publication acceptance